 Article Purpose

-The purpose of this article is to illustrate the tasks required when implementing a colour tint on a Bitmap image.
-The various Bitmap manipulation operations detailed in this article are all exclusively implemented by processing raw pixel data.
+The purpose of this article is to illustrate the tasks required when implementing a colour tint on a .
+The various manipulation operations detailed in this article are all exclusively implemented by processing raw pixel data.
 No traditional GDI+ drawing operations are required in achieving the objective of this article.

 Sample source code